lugino-emeritus/py-keysaver/README.md

 # Python Key-Saver
-This is a little script, which can create random password and save them encrypted A master password is used to encrypt the data.
+This is a little script which can create random passwords and save them encrypted.
+A master password is used to encrypt the data.

 #### Dependencies: